awenny/mydocs/docs/source/bash_tips.rst

 Meaning: running the sync script.
 After it finished running it again.
 I'd expect nothing to be transferred the second time.
 But apparently, it did.

+It will also speed up the process, as with your music files, there should be no change to the file what doesn't change the size as well.

 So, do yourself something good, and use this option :)

-Blanks in folder names
+Spaces in folder names
 ~~~~~~~~~~~~~~~~~~~~~~

 I've seen issues with the folder names I had to specify in my shell script
 above.
-And I didn't manage to mask the blanks properly, so I've decided to go
+And I didn't manage to mask the spaces properly, so I've decided to go
-without blanks in those folder names.
+without them in those folder names.

 The folder and file names, ``rsync`` is transferring in the end are working
 fine, just only the base folders I've specified on the command line making